+- CC Facility Handbook 2.5.3B 6.
 When transporting children with chronic medical conditions (such as asthma, diabetes or seizures), their emergency care plans and supplies or medication must be available in the vehicle of with child care personnel on the field trip.
-The responsible adult must be trained to recognize and respond appropriately to the emergency.

-D. Vehicle Requirements
+The responsible adult must be trained to recognize and respond appropriately to the emergency. - CC Facility Handbook 2.5.4 D. Vehicle Requirements SA Facility Handbook 2.5.4

-For the purpose of this section, vehicles refer to those that are owned/operated or regularly used by the children's center and vehicles that provide transportation through a contract or agreement with an outside entity.
-Parent's personal vehicles used for transporting during field trips are excluded from meeting the requirements of this subsection.
+CC Facility Handbook 2.5.4 For the purpose of this section, vehicles refer to those that are owned/operated or regularly used by the children's center and vehicles that provide transportation through a contract or agreement with an outside entity.
+Parent's/guardian's personal vehicles used for transporting during field trips are excluded from meeting the requirements of this sub-section.

-A. Annual Vehicle Inspection.
+- CC Facility Handbook 2.5.4A A. Annual Vehicle Inspection.
 All vehicles regularly used to transport children shall be inspected annually by a mechanic to ensure proper working order.
-Documentation by the mechanic shall be maintained in the vehicle.

-B. Seating Capacity/Seatbelts.
-The maximum number of individuals transported in a vehicle may not exceed the manufacturer's designated seating capacity or the number of factory installed seat belts.

-C. When transporting children, staff-to-child ratios must be maintained at all times.
-The driver may be included in the staff-to-child ratio if he or she meets screening and draining requirements.

-Ch 61 S.9(2)

-D. Vehicles used for transporting children shall be maintained in safe condition at all times as required by the motor vehicle inspection law.

-E. All children's centers must comply with the insurance requirements found in Section 316.615(4), F.S.
-Documentation shall be maintained at the children's center.

-All school buses and all motor vehicles covered by subsections (1) and (2) must be covered by single limits liability insurance to protect pupils being transported, in the following amounts: \$5,000 multiplied by the rated seating capacity of the vehicle, or \$100,000, whichever is greater.

-F. The interior of vehicles used to transport children must be maintained at a temperature comfortable to children.
+Documentation by the mechanic shall be maintained in the vehicle. - CC Facility Handbook 2.5.4B B. Seating Capacity/Seatbelts.
+The maximum number of individuals transported in a vehicle may not exceed the manufacturer's designated seating capacity or the number of factory installed seat belts. - CC Facility Handbook 2.5.4C C. When transporting children, staff-to-child ratios must be maintained at all times.
+The driver may be included in the staff-to-child ratio if he or she meets screening and draining requirements. - Ch 61 S.9(2) D. Vehicles used for transporting children shall be maintained in safe condition at all times as required by the motor vehicle inspection law. - CC Facility Handbook 2.5.4D E. All children's centers must comply with the insurance requirements found in Section 316.615(4), F.S.
+Documentation shall be maintained at the children's center. - Ch 316.615(4) All school buses and all motor vehicles covered by subsections (1) and (2) must be covered by single limits liability insurance to protect pupils being transported, in the following amounts: \$5,000 multiplied by the rated seating capacity of the vehicle, or \$100,000, whichever is greater. - SA Facility Handbook 2.5.4E F. The interior of vehicles, when being used to transport children, must be maintained at the temperature comfortable to children (between 65 and 82 degrees Fahrenheit).
+The vehicle can be ventilated either by mechanical or natural means to maintain temperature.